 Risk Factors and Symptoms You Shouldn’t Ignore

-Your heart is one hard-working muscle, beating more than 100,000 times a day!
+Your heart is one hard-working muscle, beating more than 100,000 times a day.
 It’s important to take preventive care of this crucial organ.

-You experience chest pain.
+- You experience chest pain.

-You have a high blood pressure.
+- You have high blood pressure.

-You have diabetes.
+- You have diabetes.

-You have a history of smoking.
+- You have a history of smoking.

-You have a history of high cholesterol.
+- You have a history of high cholesterol.

-Cholesterol is a fatty substance found in a number of food, and is also made by your liver.
+Cholesterol is a fatty substance found in a number of foods, and is also made by your liver.
 High cholesterol can contribute to plaque in the arteries.
 One of the ways you can lower your cholesterol is by eating a healthy diet.
-Your doctor may prescribe medications to treat cholesterol that also help to lower your risk of heart attack.
+Your physician may prescribe medications to treat cholesterol that also help to lower your risk of heart attack.
 Talk to your cardiologist about heart-healthy foods and monitoring your cholesterol to reduce chances of heart disease.

 If your kidneys don’t function properly, your risk for heart disease increases.
 Kidney disease is tied to high blood pressure and arterial disease.
 A cardiologist can discuss how your condition affects your heart and help you reduce your risk for heart disease.